mibesr/software-articles-by-Efron-Licht/articles/quirks/quirks.md

 - zero-sized type
 - containing an anonymous `struct`
 - with an unreachable member containing a function so it's not comparable
-- declared inside a function
+- in a method expression
-- used in a semi-colon terminated multi-statement line
+- on a semi-colon terminated multi-statement line

 ### Next time(?)